Venturini Motorsports: Car No. 15 history

 Drew Dollar is slated to run 11 national series raced in 2021.
 Gracie Trotter was promoted from the ARCA West Series to the ARCA Menards Series on a part-time schedule for 5 races.

 In 2022, Parker Chase, Gus Dean, Jonathan Shafer, and Landon Pembelton will split the seat time.

+In 2023, Sean Hingorani competed in eight races with the rest of the schedule split between numerous drivers such as Kris Wright, Toni Breidinger, and Amber Balcaen.